sodadata/docs/_includes/scan-output.md

 A fourth state, **warn**, is something you can explicitly configure for individual checks.
 See [Add alert configurations]({% link soda-cl/optional-config.md %}#add-alert-configurations).

-The scan results appear in your Soda Library command-line interface (CLI) and the latest result appears in the **Checks** dashboard in the Soda Cloud web application.
+The scan results appear in your Soda Library command-line interface (CLI) and the latest result appears in the **Checks** dashboard in the Soda Cloud web application; examples follow.

+Optionally, you can add `--local` option to the scan command to prevent Soda Library from sending check results and any other metadata to Soda Cloud.

 ```shell
 Soda Library 1.0.x